How to Find an Equivalent Spare Part Safely

 • Same control circuit requirement

-A contactor with same current but wrong coil voltage is not acceptable.
+A contactor with the correct current but wrong coil voltage is not acceptable.

 • Bearing 6310-2RS